-Los Angeles parents support striking teachers despite chaos at home
+Los Angeles parents 'choosing to struggle' with striking teachers

 Michelle Crames, 42, said she kept her 4th grade daughter home from Wonderland Avenue Elementary School while sending her other two children to class at Larchmont Charter School.

 The expansion of charter schools has been a sticking point in negotiations.
-Union negotiators say they drain higher performing students and their more engaged parents from traditional campuses.
+Union leaders say they drain higher performing students and their more engaged parents from traditional campuses.

 “I think the charter parents are very informed, a lot of us work very hard for our schools,” Crames said.
 But Crames agrees with teachers that class sizes should be smaller.

 She said keeping her daughter home was a gesture of support for the walkout, which she could offer because of the “privilege” of her economic stability.
+The 4th grader was spending the week building her own computer.

 Reporting by Alex Dobuzinskis and Dan Whitcomb in Los Angeles; editing by Bill Tarrant and Grant McCool